Piano Sonata No. 16 (Mozart)

-The Piano Sonata No. 16 in C major, K. 545, by Wolfgang Amadeus Mozart was described by Mozart in his own thematic catalogue as "for beginners", and it is very commonly known by the nickname Sonata facile or Sonata semplice.
+The Piano Sonata No. 16 in C major, K. 545, by Wolfgang Amadeus Mozart was described by Mozart in his own thematic catalogue as "a little piano sonata for beginners" (Eine kleine klavier Sonate für anfänger).
+It is commonly known by the nickname Sonata facile or Sonata semplice.

 Mozart added the work to his catalogue on June 26, 1788, the same date as his Symphony No. 39.
-The exact circumstances of the work's composition are not known.
+The exact circumstances of the work's composition are unknown.
 Although the piece is well known today, it was not published in Mozart's lifetime and first appeared in print in 1805.
 A typical performance takes about 11 minutes.